OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

-Android apps can expose functionality through custom URL schemes (which are a part of Intents).
+Android apps can expose functionality through deep links (which are a part of Intents).
 They can expose functionality to

 - other apps (via IPC mechanisms, such as Intents, Binders, Android Shared Memory (ASHMEM), or BroadcastReceivers),
 - the user (via the user interface).